Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 The following file is the main file:
 - [main_GTable.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Main_GTable.m)

-The default parameters will evaluate the bounds for the Ising channel (with a channel parameter equals to 0.5):
+The default parameters will evaluate the bounds for the Ising channel with p=0.5:
 - FSC.channel  = 'Ising'
 - FSC.Ch_para  = 0.5
 - FSC.state    = 'S=X'